vikday-git/easy_visual_R/README.md

 ### Files

-- Video clips are numbered from 1 to 5 and can be downloaded and viewed (click on the file name and then download from the webpage that opens).
+- Video clips (mp4, easy_data ... ) are numbered from 1 to 5 and can be downloaded and viewed (click on the file name and then download from the webpage that opens).

+- csv files that are ready to be used in R.

 - Word file provides links referred to and an outline.